 Essential Dates for Dissertation Defenses:

-Pre-Defense Meeting & Sending a Draft to the Director: 3 weeks before defense or March 8, whichever is sooner. (deadline has passed)
+Pre-Defense Meeting & Sending a Draft to the Director: 3 weeks before defense OR March 2, whichever is sooner.

-*In order for a dissertation to be considered ready for printing, all edits been made, the copies are paid for, and the routing information has been completed.
-The students will receive and email from Sharron Grimes after all edits have been completed that describes the final steps and includes paperwork that must be completed by the final deadline.
+*In order for a dissertation to be considered ready for printing, all edits must have been completed to the specifications of the Graduate School, the copies are paid for, and the routing information has been completed.
+The students will receive an email from Sharron Grimes after all edits have been completed that describes the final steps and includes paperwork that must be completed by the final deadline.
 Note that most dissertations take 2-3 rounds of editing before Graduate School approves them.
 The edits pertain to grammar and formatting in most circumstances.

 The Dissertation is the final step in a student's journey to receving their doctorate.
 For more information please click on the links on the left-hand side of the page.